TobyLobster/ManicMiner/README.md

 There is also an explicit short delay loop in the main loop, but this is a negligible factor in the speed.
 This was probably used more in early development when (with fewer features implemented) the speed would otherwise be too fast.

 ## Flicker
 The player in particular is flickery when moving.
-The game copies bytes at the player position on screen to a cache (in a non-visible area of the screen) while the player is not shown.
-This cache is used for collision detection and is later copied back to the visible screen to erase the player.
+While the player is not shown, the game copies bytes at the player position on screen to a cache (in a non-visible area of the screen).
+This cache just has the background graphics around the player and is used for collision detection.
+It is later copied back to the visible screen to erase the player.

 ## Collision detection
-There is only box collision here, not pixel perfect collision.
+Sadly there is only box collision here, not pixel perfect collision.
 The boxes around the guardians are adjusted to give a little leeway.

-# Variations from the Spectrum version
+## Other variations from the Spectrum version
-* The BBC version does not occupy the full screen
+* The BBC version does not occupy the full screen.

-* Only four colours are available in this MODE 1 style screen, instead of the Spectrum's 16.
+* Only four colours are available in this MODE 1 screen, instead of the Spectrum's 15.

-* The BBC cannot control the 'border colour' as the Spectrum can
+* The BBC cannot control the 'border colour' as the Spectrum does.

 * The title screen is rudimentary on the BBC.
 The Spectrum version has a visual scene, a piano keyboard and The Blue Danube playing.